rgehrsitz/Pulsar/docs/Temporal-Buffer.md

 ## Overview

 The Temporal Buffer is a critical component of the Pulsar/Beacon system that enables temporal rule evaluation by storing historical sensor values.
-This document explains the implementation, configuration, and usage of the circular buffer system.
+The implementation is located in the Pulsar.Compiler/Config/Templates/Runtime/Buffers directory and is included in the generated Beacon application.
+This document explains the implementation, configuration, and usage of the circular buffer system, which now supports generic object values rather than just numeric values.

 ## Temporal Modes